Hawkeye (Clint Barton)

-Hawkeye (Clinton Francis "Clint" Barton) is a character appearing in American comic books published by Marvel Comics.
-Created by writer Stan Lee and artist Don Heck, the character first appeared as a supervillain in Tales of Suspense #57 (September 1964) and later joined the Avengers as a superhero in The Avengers #16 (May 1965).
-He has since been a prominent member of several Avengers teams, founding the West Coast Avengers, briefly marrying and subsequently divorcing Bobbi Morse / Mockingbird, adopting the Ronin alias after his death and resurrection before mentoring Kate Bishop as his successor as Hawkeye.
-He was also ranked at #44 on IGN's Top 100 Comic Book Heroes list.
+Hawkeye (Clinton Francis "Clint" Barton) is a superhero appearing in American comic books published by Marvel Comics.
+Created by writer Stan Lee and artist Don Heck, the character debuted as an antagonist of Iron Man in Tales of Suspense #57 (September 1964) before joining the Avengers in The Avengers #16 (May 1965).
+Hawkeye has appeared as a regular member of multiple Avengers titles since 1965 and received his first solo miniseries in 1983.
+A fourth volume of his self-titled series, launched in 2012 by writer Matt Fraction and artist David Aja, brought significant critical reappraisal of the character.